 Gaslamp Hostel is in the historic 1887 Llewelyn Building.
 In the 1800s, San Diego’s booming prosperity brought a variety of characters to town, including prostitutes and gamblers.
 One of the more famous residents was Wyatt Earp, who ran three gambling halls.
 Gradually, San Diego commerce moved north of Market Street.
-The abandoned area to the south became a red light district called the Stingaree, apparently derived from ta San Diego Bay stingray and the saying was one could be stung as badly in the Stingaree as you could in the bay.
+The abandoned area to the south became a red light district called the Stingaree, apparently derived the saying one could be stung as badly in the Stingaree as you could in the bay by the stingrays.

 Built by William Llewelyn, it was the family shoe store until 1906.
 Thereafter, the building was occupied by a variety of generally of unsavory reputation.
 In 1917 the proprietors were charged with operating a 'cat house'.
 The charges were dropped after the tenants promised to behave.